South Korean travelers push number of overseas visitors to Japan up to a record | The Japan Times

-The surge of foreign visitors to Japan in the first half of this year, hitting a record 13.76 million, is attributable to mainly a rise in South Korean tourists, particularly those arriving on low-cost carriers.
+The surge of foreign visitors to Japan in the first half of this year, which hit a record 13.76 million, is attributable mainly to a rise in South Korean tourists, particularly those arriving on low-cost carriers.

 “More young (South Korean) people are enjoying brief personal trips (to Japan) casually using LCCs,” said Shin Seo-kyung, deputy director of the Korea Tourism Organization’s Tokyo office.